 - If the toxin is known, how much was ingested?

 - Mode of ingestion such as inhalation, ingestion etc.

 Your veterinarian will perform a complete physical examination including evaluating the size and shape of the internal organs and checking the respiratory, neurologic, cardiovascular and urinary systems.
-Tests may vary depending on the suspected poison but may include:

 - Biochemical profile, complete blood count, and urinalysis to evaluate organ function and look for abnormalities in normal values.